It Don’t Mean a Thing if It Ain’t Got That Swing: 9 of the Best Bass Trombones on the Market

 In this guide we will do a number of things, such as:

-- Highlight value buys and top picks
+1. Highlight value buys and top picks

-- Review multiple trombones that have made our cut
+2. Review multiple trombones that have made our cut

-- Expert analysis on the top trombones available
+3. Expert analysis on the top trombones available

-I have scoured the forums such as TubeNet, TheMouthPiece, and TromboneChat, and researched dozens and dozens of bass trombones to provide a definitive list of the best bass trombones available right now and have a long history of working in the music industry to back it up.
+I have scoured the forums such as TubeNet, TheMouthPiece, and TromboneChat, and researched dozens and dozens of bass trombones to provide a definitive list of the best models available right now and have a long history of working in the music industry to back it up.
 This was a lot of fun to put together, I hope you enjoy it and are able to get something out of it.

-We reviewed over 30 bass trombones in total and reserved seven for this list to bring you the best of the absolute best.
+We reviewed over 30 bass trombones in total and reserved nine for this list to bring you the best of the absolute best.
 There are some other honorary mentions that didn’t make this list, such as the Bach 50BO Stradivarius Series, Yamaha YBL-421G Intermediate and Jupiter 740L, however the ones presented are by and large better.

 Our Top Choice Among Bass Trombones